mss2221/saccomano/CV.md

  Workshop prepared for the Public Humanities Fellowship Program, New York Council for the Humanities, December 2018.

 “The Serge Prokofiev Archive as Data”<br/>
-Poster presented at Digital Humanities 2018 (conference), Mexico City, June 2018.
+Poster presented at Digital Humanities 2018 (conference), with Natalia Ermolaev, Mexico City, June 2018.

  “Las humanidades digitales en la investigación musical: el uso de herramientas de geovisualización en la exploración del Archivo Serguéi Prokófiev”<br/>
  Invited talk, Faculdad de Música, Universidad Nacional Autónoma de México, Mexico City, June 2018.

 “The Archive as Data: Using Data Tools to Explore the Holdings of the Serge Prokofiev Archive”<br/>
- New Directions in Prokofiev Research (symposium), Columbia University, April 2018.
+ New Directions in Prokofiev Research (symposium), with Natalia Ermolaev, Columbia University, New York, April 2018.

 “Moved by the Music: Encounters in Space with the Electroacoustic Sounds of Ryoji Ikeda”<br/>
- Sounding Out the Space (conference), Dublin, Ireland, November 2017.
+ Sounding Out the Space (conference), Dublin Institute of Technology, November 2017.

-“Reich, Repetition, and Ricoeur: Four Organs as a Bridge to Time and Narrative”<br/> Theorizing Music Temporality (department conference), Columbia University, May 2014.
+“Reich, Repetition, and Ricoeur: Four Organs as a Bridge to Time and Narrative”<br/> Theorizing Music Temporality (department conference), Columbia University, New York, May 2014.

 <br/>